 - 19. Dine at a Floating Restaurant

 - Now You Know What To Do in Phuket!

 1. Beach Bumming

 Before we get into all the exciting things to do in Phuket, let’s start out with a classic island vacation activity — beach bumming!
 On this huge island, you’ve got tons of choices for dipping your toes in the sand.
 But first, you’ll want to make sure you know which beaches come recommended and which ones are best avoided.

 Now that we’ve gotten the bad news out-of-the-way, let’s move on to the good!
 Despite its popularity, Phuket is still home to several pristine, hidden beaches.
 With a little bit of effort, you’re rewarded with postcard-worthy beaches that are devoid of chain hotels and pushy vendors.

 2. Visit the Big Buddha

 One of the most revered landmarks in Phuket is the Big Buddha.
-This 45-metre tall Buddha is made of white marble and it can be seen from many points on the island.
+This 45-meter tall Buddha is made of white marble and it can be seen from many points on the island.
 As it’s located atop the highest peak of Nakkerd Hills, you can enjoy some incredible panoramic views from here as well.